Before Booking a Date

 Bring multiple outfits (formal and casual) that express who you are – solid colors photograph best.
 For pictures like senior portraits, avoid clothes that are dated, old fashioned or too trendy.

-For a full 3-hour shoot, I suggest three outfits, or looks.
+For a standard 3-hour shoot, I suggest three outfits, or looks.
 Remember to bring matching shoes, socks, and accessories to complete your outfits.
 Iron wrinkled clothes prior to your session, and bring a garment bag if you are shooting on location.

 Make it Personal